Comprehensive Mass Predictions: From Triply Heavy Baryons to Pentaquarks: Extended G ursey-Radicati Mass Formula and Global Fit

 In this section, we discuss a simple framework for baryon mass spectra understanding based on the generalized G{\"u}rsey-Radicati mass formula~\cite{GurseyRadicati1964} performed in Ref.~\cite{Holma:2019lxe} and extend this framework.
 The G{\"u}rsey-Radicati (GR) mass formula is a well-known phenomenological tool in hadron spectroscopy, initially designed to explain the baryon mass spectrum in the context of the broken $\mathrm{SU}(6)$ spin-flavor symmetry.

 A correct alignment with a broad range of baryon states is of fundamental importance in hadron spectroscopy, it makes possible the extraction of symmetry-breaking parameters from experimental data, and tests the validity of viable symmetry schemes, and allows trustworthy extrapolations to states not yet observed.
-In addition, an accurate phenomenological mass formula can act as a bridge between experimental spectroscopy and the underlying dynamics of QCD.
+Although the G\"ursey-Radicati formula predates QCD and should not be interpreted as a first-principles consequence of the theory, it remains a useful phenomenological framework for organizing spectroscopic regularities.
+In this sense, its role in the present work is to provide a compact parametrization of patterns that are ultimately shaped by non-perturbative strong-interaction dynamics.

 In this work, we perform a global fit of an extended GR mass formula to the complete set of experimentally known baryons listed in the PDG tables~\cite{ParticleDataGroup:2024cfk}.
 Although earlier work, e.g., Ref.~\cite{Holma:2019lxe}, has used the GR formula (or its modifications) to specific baryon multiplets in separate fits, our approach yields a single, unified parametrization capable of describing all baryon families simultaneously, including both radial excitations and exotic pentaquark states within the same framework.